 But 404 pages don’t only affect Search Engines.
 It affects you!
 Your website, your business and your revenue.
-If users search for your pages, if they click on your links and these links return a 404, you’ve just lost a client.
+If users Google search for your pages, if they click on your links and these links return a 404, you’ve just lost a client.
 Nither visitors nor search engine bots can access these links.
 The final destination of the URL is not found.
 You might experience loss of PageRank in this case.

-Not only that but if you’re the one creating the 404 pages (by accidentally deleting content, for example) you’re also going to lose a lot of link equity if those pages have backlinks pointing to them.
+Not only that but if you’re the one creating the 404 pages (by accidentally deleting pieces of content, for example) you’re also going to lose a lot of link equity if those pages have inbound links pointing to them.
 It will be bad for search engine optimization.
-301 redirects can help channel that equity to a new location so that your domain doesn’t lose authority.
+301 redirects can help channel that equity to a new location so that you don’t lose your domain authority.

 Of course, it is inevitable that at some point a site will have 404 errors.
 In fact, I can create a 404 error right now by linking to a nonexistent page.
 But that would be bad for me as well.
 I don’t want to link to 404 pages, because Google will then think that I lead users and search engines to missing resources.